AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 Copying the link using a method other "[!UICONTROL Copy link address]" allows the link to paste as expected.

+#### Users

+**Users missing when making bulk assignments**

+When a user attempts to make bulk assignments, and a job role is assigned to the task, users with that job role do not appear in the list, and the assigning user cannot select them.

+This behavior has also been reported in the Workload Balancer.

 +++

 +++**Maintenance Update on June 20, 2024**